 Central to the role of government is to fairly enforce the law, and to provide protection for its people.
 I will support our law enforcement officers in their difficult jobs, while also demanding accountability when they overreach.

 I will support tough sentences for violent criminals, while also seeking ways to reduce our prison population and reintegrate non-violent folks into society.
-I’ll also support drug treatment courts and diversion programs that find alternative ways to punish and rehabilitate non-violent criminals without simply throwing them in prison.
+I’ll also support drug treatment courts and diversion programs that find alternative ways to rehabilitate non-violent criminals without simply throwing them in prison.

 No matter where you live in Missouri, the root causes of crime are the same: a lack of educational and work opportunities, along with drug addiction and poverty.
 Addressing these basic issues must always be central in any conversation about crime.